sedhossein/telebot/README.md

 - [ ] make global vars more clearly
 - [ ] delete comments in request class and implement them
 - [ ] refactor logging
+- [ ] add test for basic functions
+- [ ] make better config mechanism to work with .env file/os